JmSweater/Sweater-Brand-Growth/README.md

 #### 2. Quality & Brand Positioning
 * **[Top China Sweater Manufacturers](./top-8-manufacturers.md)** An objective review of leading facilities and how to identify the right partner for your scale.
+* **[Defining Manufacturing Excellence](./best-manufacturer-criteria.md)** Key indicators of a world-class knitwear partner, from technical skill to ethical compliance.
 #### 3. Risk Management & Logistics